Superfiltered $A_\infty$-deformations of the exterior algebra, and local mirror symmetry: Introduction

 \subsection{Acknowledgements}

 I am grateful to Jonny Evans and Ed Segal for valuable feedback on an earlier draft, and more generally to Jonny, Ed and Yank\i~Lekili for many inspiring conversations over the last two years.
+I am also indebted to the anonymous referees for a large number of helpful suggestions.
 This paper was mostly written during a stay at The Fields Institute, as part of the Thematic Program on Homological Algebra of Mirror Symmetry, and I thank the Institute for financial support and for its hospitality and excellent working environment.
 I am funded by EPSRC grant [EP/P02095X/2] and St John's College, Cambridge.